Frequently Asked Questions

 Bikes with knobby, dirt-worthy tires are best.
 Most kids' bikes will work great.
 You'll have the most fun on a mountain bike, BMX bike, or dirt jumper.

-Who can use a bike park?
+Who can use the bike park?

 Our bike park will have something for all rider levels, from beginners and advanced riders, with opportunity for progression that will keep everyone engaged.